-As of December 31, 2021, a total of 2,600,000 shares of the Company's common stock were authorized for issuance with respect to awards granted under the 2021 Plan.
+As of December 31, 2022, a total of 3,576,415 shares of the Company's common stock were authorized for issuance with respect to awards granted under the 2021 Plan.
 The share limit will automatically increase on the first trading day in January of each year (commencing with 2022) by an amount equal to the lesser of (1) 4% of the total number of outstanding shares of the Company's common stock on the last trading day in December in the prior year, or (2) such lesser number as determined by the Company's board of directors.
+The number of shares available under the 2021 Plan increased by 976,415 and 988,918 shares, effective January 1, 2022 and January 1, 2023, respectively, as determined by the Company's board of directors.
 Any shares subject to awards granted under the 2021 Plan or the 2018 Plan that are not paid, delivered or exercised before they expire or are canceled or terminated, or otherwise fail to vest, as well as shares used to pay the purchase or exercise price of such awards or related tax withholding obligations, will become available for new award grants under the 2021 Plan.
-As of December 31, 2021, awards with respect to 1,515,420 shares of common stock had been granted under the 2021 Plan, and 1,084,580 shares authorized under the 2021 Plan were available for award purposes.